 Here's what all this could mean for your wallet.

 Know the risks.
 Not to burst your bubble, but Bitcoin is still pretty new.
 And not without downsides.
-See: lack of security and gov regulation.
+See above: extreme volatility.
 Also, being based on new tech makes it hard to fully understand.
+To help with that, we Skimm'd more about Bitcoin and blockchain and how they work.

 Your next move is up to you.
 You could:

 Hang in there.
-If you buy the hype about crypto soaring for the rest of the year, hanging onto your investment could be smart.
+If you buy the hype about crypto soaring for the rest of the year, holding onto your investment could be smart.

 The short answer: it could affect the global economy and future of money.